I am not going to lie and pretend crime does not exist. I think we all need to be educated and aware especially going into the low season.

 Compile in writing and get printed point form facts and pic of location to bring to the police.
 Depending on who I am talking to I will mention that I would love to see the addition of a pinpointed map so people know which spots to look out for and we can all do our part to beef things up, stay safe and make it harder for criminals to fly under the radar.

-Strongly considering checking out Zen Arcade MMA classes with Martin Dawson every Monday, Wednesday and Friday at 7:30 for self defense and the Brazilian Martial Art Capoeira with Marissa Tellez on Thursday afternoon at 3:30 kids; 5:00 adults.
-I figure doing one of those in addition to Rose Alcantara’s Pilates will help me be more of a force to recon with in all aspects of life.
-For now I am visualizing myself strong and safe while practicing my hooping.
+I am strongly considering checking out Zen Arcade MMA classes with Martin Dawson every Monday, Wednesday, and Friday at 7:30 for self-defense and the Brazilian Martial Art Capoeira with Marissa Tellez on Thursday afternoon at 3:30 kids; 5:00 adults.
+I figure doing one of those in addition to Rose Alcantara’s Pilates will help me be more of a force to reckon with in all aspects of life.
+For now, I am visualizing myself strong and safe while practicing my hooping.
 Note to Kevin and Heather (my new neighbors) – if you hear an occasional crash, I am practicing 🙂

-I also told Shirlee we need to get Renee Wentz back here to teach more self defense classes.
+I also told Shirlee we need to get Renee Wentz back here to teach more self-defense classes.
 She is an excellent instructor that specifically works with girls.
-Her class covers what do do in the extreme situations as being choked, smothered by a pillow or gun involvement and gives some very good tips for general safety in daily life.
+Her class covers what to do in the extreme situations as being choked, smothered by a pillow or gun involvement and gives some very good tips for general safety in daily life.

 Except for the fact that I am not going to live in fear, what happened to me almost makes a good case for carrying my tazer and zip-ties 24/7.
 If someone messes with me after dark they run the risk of getting bug zapped and hogtied 😉